Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Give it a nice tug and you should have your first knot!
 It should look like this.
 Make sure the jointed piece stays centered behind the bracelet base.

-In the picture to the left, 2 more knots have already been tied.
+In the picture above, 2 more knots have already been tied.
 But I wanted to show you that once you have completed the last knot shown, you do the same process for the next knot, it’s just reversed.
 Let me show you.

 First make a “C” with the blue cord over top of the bracelet base.

-Now, bring the black cord over top of the blue one.
+Now, bring the black cord over the top of the blue one.

 Then, pull the black cord behind the bracelet base, as before.